CodeReviewDAO/dxd_codereview/Reviews/532 - Verified Impact NFT Contract, first implementation for Ukraine/5 - VI NFT Smart Contract/README.md

 Usage testing was done on the [dev website](https://dev.verifiedimpactnfts.com/) provided by OP.

-There is no mention of a sign in button on the main page and since OP was accustomed to the Casper logo, they figured out this is a way to sign in with Casper.
+There is no mention of a sign in button on the main page.
+Since the reviewer was accustomed to the Casper logo, they figured out this is a way to sign in with Casper.
 However, a regular user probably would not be able to find this.
 This needs to be given attention in future updates.

 Also, after signing in, clicking the profile picture (which is the first alphanumeric symbol of user's public key) signs the user out.
 This behavior is also not mentioned and was a surprise for the reviewer.
 This too needs attention.

-There were no mention of where to use the beneficiary modules described in the milestone.
-The beneficiaries link provides a list of them, but reviewer has to locate it somewhere else.
+There was no mention of where to use the beneficiary modules described in the milestone.
+The beneficiaries link provides a list of them, but reviewer has to locate it somewhere else, namely in user profile.

 On many pages, there are icons.
-These icons has functions.
+These icons has functions and thus are clickable.
 However, they are not stylized as buttons so a user could not understand that the have a functionality at a glance.
 These need to be addressed.

 Reviewer then went on to mint an NFT.